At the MIT Center for WorkLife and WellBeing, we understand that as children grow older, parents face an array of new challenges.

 School and educational support

 As parents, how do we help our school-age children develop the skills they need to engage successfully in new, complex, and demanding educational and social environments?
-The MIT Work-Life Center has resources to help parents navigate elementary, middle, and high school, and support their child's special learning needs.
+The MIT Center for WorkLife and WellBeing has resources to help parents navigate elementary, middle, and high school, and support their child's special learning needs.

 College admissions and financial advising